cdepillabout/open-blog-posts/2021-12-27-getting-started-with-purenix.md

 ## Using PureNix Professionally

-If your company is considering PureNix to tame a complicated Nix codebase, Jonas and I currently have time available consulting or freelance.
+If your company is considering PureNix in order to tame a complicated Nix codebase, Jonas and I currently have time available consulting or freelance.
 Feel free to [get in touch](/about).
 We are also available for any other Nix/Haskell/PureScript-related work.

 ## Footnotes